-The first storm of the season creates quite a stir for those of us who excitedly await a winter wonderland.
-Sure, building snowmen and having snowball fights leave us breathless with fun, but it's hard to match the thrill of holding tight to a sled while careening down a hill on a quest to be the one who finishes first and travels the farthest.
-For a truly great sledding experience, check out these awesome hills in the Hartford area.
-Winter lasts only about 12 weeks, so pack a thermos with hot chocolate, maybe grab an extra pair of mittens and socks (don't forget lip balm and sunscreen!), and embrace the snowy adventures.
+The first storm of the season creates quite a stir for those of us who excitedly await a winter wonderland, and it's hard to match the thrill of holding tight to a sled while careening down one of these awesome sledding hills in the Hartford area.
+Winter lasts only about 12 weeks, so pack a thermos with hot chocolate, maybe grab an extra pair of mittens and socks, and embrace the snowy (and socially distant) adventures.

-If you are looking to explore more winter activities, check out our Ski and Snow Sports Guide.
-Mount Southington for downhill skiing and Winding Trails for cross-country are two local attractions worth exploring.
-Sledding fun also awaits in Fairfield County.
+If you are looking to explore more winter activities, check out these Fairfield-Area sledding hills and our Connecticut Ski and Snow Sports Guide.

 Best known for its impeccable rose garden and lavish flower beds, Elizabeth Park is not to be forgotten in the winter.
 It has two sledding hills, with the better and more popular one located on the Hartford side, near the intersection of Asylum and Prospect avenues.